abode Home Security Review

 8.0

 When it comes to security equipment, the newest and shiniest isn’t always best.
-However, abode — a relative newcomer in this space — is quickly becoming one of our favorite home security providers.
+However, abode — a relative newcomer in this space — is quickly becoming one of the best security companies to us.

 Why?
 Because they’re offering some of the sleekest, most well-designed equipment in the industry today.
 Their new iota Gateway in particular had my inner design senses tingling.
 In an industry where big, bulky equipment is the norm, abode is really setting themselves apart.